 docker_layer_caching is set to

-true, CircleCI will try to reuse your Remote Docker Environment.
+true, CircleCI will try to reuse Docker Images (layers) from your previous builds.
 That is, every layer you built in a previous job will be accessible in the remote environment.
 However, in some cases your job may run in a clean environment, even if the configuration specifies